39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 10. Daylilies (Hemerocallis)

 Daylilies are the definition of dependable.
-Their bright trumpet-shaped blooms come in an incredible range of colors: sunny yellows, vibrant oranges, soft pinks, deep purples.
+Their bright trumpet-shaped blooms come in an incredible range of colors: sunny yellows, vibrant oranges, soft pinks, and deep purples.
 Even though each flower only lasts a day, they produce so many buds that the display continues for weeks.

 I love using them in spots where I want reliable color without a lot of fuss.
 Once established, they’re the kind of plant that just quietly does its job and still looks beautiful year after year.